 — <string/>: alphanumeric value, which is covered by string data type in xsd, which can contain characters, line feeds, carriage returns, and tab characters.

-— If required to handle special characters such as line feeds or tabs, the normalized string data type should be used in XSD.
+NOTE: If required to handle special characters such as line feeds or tabs, the normalized string data type should be used in the XSD.
 The normalized string data type is derived from the string data type.
 The normalized string data type also contains characters, but the XML processor will remove line feeds, carriage returns, and tab characters.

 — <real/>: floating point value, which is covered by decimal data type in xsd, which can contain a numeric value.
 The maximum number of decimal digits you can specify is 18;